cemreefe/get-rich-quick/README.md

-# get-rich-quick
+# 💸 Can you really get rich quick?

-Exploratory data analysis on Crpytocurrencies and BIST stocks
+*  Exploratory data analysis on:
+  * 🥇 Cyptocurrencies
+  * 💹 BIST stocks.